Visit Us

 Our 900-acre property is protected under a conservation easement held by the Virginia Outdoors Foundation.
 We have 15 miles of trails that traverse a variety of habitats, including grasslands, shrublands, and forests of a variety of ages and that visit special attractions, including vernal pools, overlooks, huge trees, and historic spring houses.

-If it’s your first time visiting Clifton, we recommend signing up for one of our many free public programs!
+If it’s your first time visiting Clifton, we recommend signing up for one of our many education programs!
 This will allow you to get the lay of the land with one of our expert staff members.
 If you want the opportunity to solo hike, please become a Friend of Clifton with a minimum contribution of $40 by donating here.
 You are a Friend for a year starting on the date of your donation.
+You are then able to explore the field station on Open Access Dyas.

-The Clifton Institute is open to Friends of the Clifton Institute on Saturdays from mid-January to mid-October 10 AM to 4 PM.
+The Clifton Institute is open to Friends of the Clifton Institute on Tuesdays and Saturdays from mid-January to mid-October 8 AM to 4 PM.
 There are no open access days during deer hunting season.
+You can see the list of Open Access Days here.

 By attending an open-access day, you are affirming that you have read and agree to our liability release policy (click here).
 As you walk our trails, you can help us take care of the field station by keeping your eyes and ears open to help us learn about the ecosystem we’re a part of and by enjoying and respecting the plants and animals that live here.